ggrossetie/asciidoctor-web-pdf/README.md

 ## How does it work?

-Asciidoctor PDF is using an HTML 5 converter to convert an AsciiDoc document to an HTML 5 page.
+Asciidoctor Web PDF is using an HTML 5 converter to convert an AsciiDoc document to an HTML 5 page.
 [Puppeteer](https://github.com/GoogleChrome/puppeteer) will then run an headless Chrome to generate a PDF from the HTML 5 page.

 To paginate content in the browser, we are using [Paged.js](https://www.pagedmedia.org/paged-js/),